Dear Home Ec 101,

 Stainless Steel Cookware

-Stainless steel heat does not heat evenly, but this is why good quality cookware will have an aluminum or copper base to aid in even heating which prevents hot spots and scorching.
+Stainless steel does not heat evenly, but this is why good quality cookware will have an aluminum or copper base or core to aid in even heating which prevents hot spots and scorching.
 Since stainless steel is comparatively thin, it heats relatively faster than thick cast iron cookware despite having a lower thermal conductivity.

 For the most part, stainless steel cookware does not react to acidic foods and is excellent for making pan sauces and won’t discolor white sauces.

 Stainless is more expensive than most aluminum, cast iron, or nonstick cookware.
-However the lifetime warranties that often accompany stainless steel cookware mitigates this factor.
+However, the lifetime warranties that often accompany stainless steel cookware mitigates this factor.
 (Typically I recommend purchasing from a company that manufactures in the US when possible, but I hear good things about some brands made in France and Brazil, too.)